Algorithm-Visualizer-Project/SortingVisualizer/README.md

     * Works in Time Complexity of O(log(n))
 2. Ternary Search
     * Similar to Binary Search but instead divided the elements into 3 parts
+    * Can also be used to find the maximum element in a unimodal sequence
     * Also works in Time Complexing O(log(n))

 **Sorting Algorithms**